nicolasdespres/hunittest/README.rst

   you see the exception raised while importing the module instead of an uninformative exception coming from unittest_ loading system)
 * Coverage support if you install coverage_.
-* |hunittest| write a log of all error/failures (in ``.hunittest/log``) so that we can review them using the pager of your choice.
+* |hunittest| write a log of all errors/failures (in ``.hunittest/log``) so that you can review them using the pager of your choice.
 By default, it will always popup the pager if the error log file is not empty.
 You can control this behavior using the ``--pager`` option.
 * Support ``--pdb`` option to start debugging when the first error happens.
-* Run test whose last status was error or failure first.
+* Run test whose last status was "error" or "failure" first.
 * Highlight parts of the traceback concerning user's modules.
 * Report detailed test status delta between two runs.
-Useful to see how many tests have been fixed/broken by your change.
+Useful to see how many tests have been fixed/broken by your changes.
 * Report modification of working directory during test.
 * Support sub-tests.
 * Tested with Python 3.4.x